vualidon/ColiVara/readme.md

-## PaliAPI
+## ColiVara = COntextualized Late Interaction Vision Augmented Retrieval API

-A document retrieval API with ColiPali as the backend.
+A document retrieval API with ColQwen as the backend.

 Components: